Title: Persephone Made Me Do It

-The E-Arc War was kindly provided by Netgalley in exchange for an honest review.
+The E-Arc of Persephone Made Me Do It was kindly provided by Netgalley in exchange for an honest review.
 This has not altered my opinion of the book.

 My Review: